base training

 Increasing the duration of your long run and increasing your weekly mileage go hand in hand.
 Initially, your long run will not be much longer than your easy runs.
 Then add a mile every 1 – 2 weeks until your long run is about 50% longer than your longest midweek easy run.
 But it’s not the time yet for add-ons at a faster pace.
 Keep your long runs easy.
 You should, however, allow for a heart rate drift of 10 bpm toward the end of your long run to sustain an even pace.

 Long runs improve the strength of muscles, ligaments, and tendons.
-They also enlarge your glycogen stores in muscles and the liver.
-The result is fatigue resistance, making your easy runs feel like a walk in the park.
+They also enlarge glycogen stores in muscles and the liver, resulting in fatigue resistance, making easy runs feel like a walk in the park.
 Whether you are preparing for a 5K or a marathon, long runs are indispensable.

-Keep in mind that long runs count as hard workouts despite an easy pace.
+Remember that long runs count as hard workouts despite an easy pace.
 Thus, the day before and after long runs should either be easy runs of shorter durations or off/cross-training days.
-One long run per week has stood the test of time, but even biweekly is better than no long run at all.
+One long run per week has stood the test of time, but even biweekly is better than no long run.

 Improve Your Muscular Strength

-Now that the endurance base is covered let’s turn to strength.
+Now that the endurance base is covered, let’s turn to strength.
 Even as a marathoner, you engage in interval training that includes 5K race pace and faster to improve aerobic capacity (VO2max) and running economy.
 That means the majority of your powerful fast-twitch fibers are being recruited.
-You can’t expect to perform well at an interval workout – such as 5x 1000m at 5K pace – if your fast-twitch fibers have been dormant in the weeks prior.
+You can’t expect to perform well at an interval workout – such as 5x 1000m at 5K pace – if your fast-twitch fibers have been dormant in previous weeks.

 Train Your Central Nervous System